Last Updated on May 11, 2023

 By using a blender, you can quickly turn beans into grounds in no time.
 A NutriBullet, Magic Bullet, or even an immersion blender (using your hand as a cover to block any bean fragments from jumping out) can work equally well for grinding coffee beans.

 Keep in mind that if you have oily beans, you’ll want to give your device a thorough cleaning before using it for salad dressing or something.

-You basically use the same method as you would with a blender.
+Using a food processor to grind coffee beans is similar to using a blender.
 It’s important that you use short bursts to grind your beans.
 This will help you get just the right grind size.
 When the beans are mostly ground, make sure you check them after every pulse.
 By doing so, you will avoid over-processing them.
 Grounds that are too fine undergo extraction very quickly, and over-extracted coffee tastes bitter.

 The mortar and pestle dates back to ancient times.
 It’s often used to make rubs and marinades.
 You can also grind coffee beans with a mortar and pestle.

-This method is a bit labour-intensive, but the results tend to be worth it.
+This method is a bit labor-intensive, but the results tend to be worth it.
 A mortar and pestle gives you much more control than an electric device over how much you grind your beans, but it takes time and you need to plan accordingly.
 Here’s what you’re in for:

 It’s best to use a mortar and pestle when you don’t have that many beans to grind, or if you need a coarser grind to make mason jar cold brew or French press, for example.
 If you just want to make one cup of coffee, you should be able to grind enough beans to an adequate particle size in under five minutes.